johnshearing/deep_avatar/LightRAG/_0_interesting_queries.md

 ### LightRAG can find orphans in the knowledge graph.

-This only works in a mixed mode query.
+This only works in a local or mixed mode query.
+And currently this will only work for 23 items in the list when using LR-Server.
+When this same query is use in a python query script many more list items can be used in the query.
+I am trying to discover what is making that difference.
-The query type is specified first: /mixed
+The query type is specified first: /local
 Special instructions about the output go in between brackets []
 Finally the query is written.

 The following is an example.
 **Paste the following query into the LightRAG server prompt box.**

->/mix [Only provide the name of the entity in the response.
+>/local [Only provide the name of the entity in the response.
 Nothing else is required.]
 Please examine the Entity ID for all Entities in the following python list.
 Then please return only the Entities with a Rank of 0. [ "2023-04-02T06:06:17Z", "2023-04-22T23:01:27Z", "Alabama", "Albury", "Biological Compartments", "Cellular Health", "Circadian Biology", "Circadian Health", "Circadian Rhythm", "Cold Thermogenesis Protocol", "Cytochrome C Oxidase", "Delta Airlines", "Deuterium Depleted Water", "Dr Jack Kruse: Light, Melanin, POMC in Human Evolution & Disease", "Dr Jack Kruse: WATER, non-native EMFs & mitochondrial basis of disease | Regenerative Health Podcast", "Dr. Anthony Chafee", "Dr. Jack Kruse", "Dr. Max Gulhane", "Eureka Moment", "Farm Tour", "Health Optimization"]

 **The following is was the response produced**